ostelco/ostelco-core/sim-administration/README.md

 TODO (Prioritized)
 ---
+* Restructure project to be a multi-module Maven project with modules for the various libraries, as well as java/docker components for simulating sm-dp+, the return-channel from sm-dp+, a database and a test runner.

 * Make class comments for every high level class.

 * Make junit-tests that runs the dropwizard application in a mode to permit it